harsh-100/rust_dev/README.md

 ```
 This will build the project and run the main application.

+> "While you may want to remove rust from your iron, we want you to embrace it in your computer chip 🎊"

 ## Contributing
 If you are interested in contributing to this project, please fork the repository and submit a pull request.
 All contributions are welcome and appreciated.